Education

 As an experienced educator, you know how much effort and dedication it takes to provide an effective and enriching learning experience for your students.
 Throughout your years in the classroom, you’ve grown as a professional and mastered many important competencies that could serve you well in a leadership role.
 If you’re eager to shape the culture of your school district for the better, you might be well suited to take on the important superintendent responsibilities one day.

-A superintendent is essentially the chief executive of a school district.
-This includes elementary, middle and high schools, plus other publicly funded education programs.
+A superintendent is essentially the chief executive officer of a school district, which includes elementary, middle, and high schools, plus other publicly funded education programs.
 Superintendents are hired by community education boards to create and execute a shared vision for their district.

 • Hire and supervise district office staff and principals